stephen-riley/ensembl-fs/README.md

 ...
 ```

-and the data will be pulled live from the EnsEMBL genomic databases located around the world.
+...and the data will be pulled live from the EnsEMBL genomic databases located around the world.

+More to follow...